-New entrants to the profession in England, Wales and Northern Ireland start on the main pay scale, which rises from £21,588 to £31,552 on an incremental basis.
+Salaries for newly qualified teachers (NQTs) in England, Wales and Northern Ireland start on the minimum rate of the main pay range which is £21,588.
+The pay range rises on an incremental basis up to £31,552.

-Teachers working within the inner and outer London areas, as well as the South East of England receive additional allowances.
+Teachers working within the inner and outer London areas receive additional allowances.

-After gaining experience and expertise, teachers who reach the top of the main scale can apply to be assessed to progress to the upper pay scale.
+After gaining experience and expertise, teachers who reach the top of the main pay range can apply to be assessed to progress to the upper pay scale.
 This ranges from £34,181 to £36,756.
+Higher salaries can be achieved by reaching advanced skills and leadership group levels.

 In Scotland, experienced teachers who wish to remain in the classroom rather than pursue management careers can take part in the chartered teacher programme, which involves further skills development.
-The salary for a chartered teacher can reach a maximum of £41,925.
+Being a chartered teacher attracts a higher salary.

-Working hours in a nursery are usually the same as in a school but, as nursery-age children often attend either a morning or an afternoon session, two separate groups may be taught.
+Working hours in a nursery are usually the same as in a school but, as nursery-age children often attend either a morning or an afternoon session, two separate groups may be taught in one day.

 Early years/nursery teachers work as part of a team with other childcare professionals, especially nursery nurses.
 Although there is no marking to do, there is paperwork, which can often mean some evening and weekend work at home.